Ester R.A. Leutenberg and John J. Liptak, EdD

-This module will help participants explore the various ways that their need for the approval of others affects their functioning in social situations.
+This module will help participants explore various ways their need for the approval of others affects their functioning in social situations.

 Module IV: Perfectionism

-This module will help participants explore ways that their need to be perfect and mistake-free, as well as their determination to achieve unrealistic standards can cause anxiety.
+This module will help participants explore ways their need to be perfect and mistake-free and their determination to achieve unrealistic standards can cause anxiety.